metablaster/WindowsFirewallRuleset/docs/Remote.md

 `Computer Configuration/Windows Settings/Security Settings/Local Policies/Security Options/Accounts:`\
 `Limit local account use of blank passwords to console logon only`

-> [localhost] Connecting to remote server localhost failed with the following error message : Access is denied.
+> [localhost] Connecting to remote server localhost failed with the following error message: Access is denied.

 If this happens in `Initialize-WinSession` it's because session configuration was disabled in Windows PowerShell, ex. by using `Reset-Firewall -Remoting`, to fix this problem run in Windows PowerShell: